 What to wear in Chefchauoen

-If you are hiking you will want to bring tennis shoes, and comfortable clothing to hike in.
+If you are hiking you will want to bring good hiking shoes, and comfortable clothing to hike.
 Here is our full packing list suggestions for Morocco.

 - Languages in Chefchauoen: English, Spanish, Arabic, and French